Camden Challenge Prize 2025

 3. Managing food waste

-The challenge: Reduce the amount of food waste from hospitality and food service businesses that ends up at landfill, either by supporting businesses to effectively manage their food waste or providing alternative opportunities for utilising food waste.
+The challenge: Reduce the amount of inedible food waste from hospitality and food service businesses that ends up at landfill, either by supporting businesses to effectively manage food waste that can no longer be eaten or by providing alternative opportunities for utilising that food waste.

 Only 17% of London’s food waste and food loss is processed into renewable energy (by the process of anaerobic digestion).
 If all of it were, it would save enough carbon to power all the homes in Camden for nearly 3 years.